wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 User-Agent     |     Application name    |     Application name is required and must be less than 255 characters.

 ### <a name="InputParam">Input Parameters</a>
 Inputs to the Bing Text to Speech API are expressed as HTTP query parameters.
 Parameters in the POST body are treated as Speech Synthesis Markup Language (SSML) content.
-Refer to the [SSML W3C Specification](http://www.w3.org/TR/speech-synthesis/) for a description of the markup used to control aspects of speech such as pronunciation, volume, pitch, rate, etc.
+Refer to the [SSML W3C Specification](http://www.w3.org/TR/speech-synthesis/) for a description of the markup used to control aspects of speech such as the language and gender of the speaker.
 The following is a complete list of recognized input parameters:

 Parameter   |Description | Values